Legrandin/pycryptodome/Doc/pycrypt.rst

 \begin{methoddesc}{sign}{string, K}
-Sign ``string}, returning a signature, which is just a tuple; in theory the signature may be made up of any Python objects at all; in practice they'll be either strings or numbers.  ``K} should be a string of random data that is as long as possible.
-Different algorithms will return tuples of different sizes.  ``sign()`` raises an exception if ``string} is too long.
-For ElGamal objects, the value of ``K} expressed as a big-endian integer must be relatively prime to ``self.p-1}; an exception is raised if it is not.
+Sign ``string}, returning a signature, which is just a tuple; in theory the signature may be made up of any Python objects at all; in practice they'll be either strings or numbers.  ``K`` should be a string of random data that is as long as possible.
+Different algorithms will return tuples of different sizes.  ``sign()`` raises an exception if ``string`` is too long.
+For ElGamal objects, the value of ``K`` expressed as a big-endian integer must be relatively prime to ``self.p-1}; an exception is raised if it is not.